 Despite population loss, the county gained approximately 110,000 households from 2017 to 2022.
 Household growth was driven primarily by an 83,000-household increase within the city of Chicago, accounting for 75% of countywide growth, as shown in Figure 2.
-Combined, these population and household trends indicate the formation of new, smaller households.
+The increase was also driven by higher income households with losses across lower income cohorts (2013-2017 and 2018-2022 ACS 5-year estimates).
+Combined, these population and household trends indicate the formation of new, smaller and higher-income households, with implications for shifting housing market trends.

-Racial diversity is increasing, but patterns of historic segregation remain
+Diversity is increasing, though patterns of historic segregation remain

-Cook County continues to become more racially diverse, driven by increases in residents who identify as two or more races, Latine or Asian.
+Cook County continues to become more diverse, driven by increases in residents who identify as two or more races, Latine or Asian.
 Between 2017 and 2022, the population of residents identifying as two or more races increased by 45,000, the Latine population increased by 40,200, and the Asian population increased by 35,500.
-Over the same period, the White population decreased by 87,400, while the Black population decreased by 55,300 (2013-2017 and 2018-2022 ACS 5-year estimates).2
+Over the same period, the White population decreased by 87,400, while the Black population decreased by 55,300 (2013-2017 and 2018-2022 ACS 5-year estimates).1

-Despite increasing diversity, patterns of geographic racial segregation stemming from historic disinvestment and redlining are still prevalent in Cook County.
+Despite increasing diversity, patterns of geographic segregation are still prevalent in Cook County.
 South suburban communities with predominantly Black residents have experienced the greatest population losses, as shown in Figures 1 and 3.
-Strategies to reverse these trends and support communities that have experienced intersecting challenges related to being historically excluded are a core component of the County's policy goals and the Uplift Cook planning process.

-2 Some of the decrease in White alone population and increase in population identifying as two or more races may be attributable to a 2020 change in Census race and ethnicity questions.
+1 Some of the decrease in White alone population and increase in population identifying as two or more races may be attributable to a 2020 change in Census race and ethnicity questions.
 Nationally, the population identifying as two or more races increased by 276% between the 2010 and 2020 Censuses, while the White alone population declined by 8.6%.

-Arlington Heights Mount Prospect Plaines Rivery Cicero Berwyn POPULATION CHANGE Burbank 2017-2022 Oak Lawn Cook County Municipalities Lost more than 2,500 Lost 1,001-2,500 Orland 8 Lost 0-1,000 Gained 1-1,000 Gained over 1,000
+Arlington Heights Mount Plaine Cicero Berwyn POPULATION CHANGE Burbank 2017-2022 Oak Lawn Cook County Municipalities Lost more than 2,500 Lost 1,001-2,500 Orland 8 Lost 0-1,000 Gained 1-1,000 Gained over 1,000